 The HPM certification is a medical subspecialty that was approved by the American Board of Medical Specialties (ABMS) in 2006.
 The first HPM exam was administered in 2008, and from 2008 to 2012 there was a "grandfathering period," where those physicians with extensive experience in the field were able to achieve certification through direct pathway without having to complete a 12-month fellowship.
 Starting in 2012, any provider seeking an HPM subspecialty certification must complete a 12-month HPM fellowship through an accredited program.
-Once a fellowship has been completed the provider is able to take the certification exam.36 There are fewer than 200 available fellowships per year.29 http://aahpm.org/hpm/number-certified
+Once a fellowship has been completed the provider is able to take the certification exam.38 There are fewer than 200 fellowships available per year.31

-More information can be found at:
+More information can be found at: http://aahpm.org/hpm/number-certified